tracstarr/northernfoxbuild/_posts/2018-11-13-No-Time-For-Write-Ups.md

 Hopefully the shipment will arrive before christmas.

 ####New Parts Arrived
 Moving right along I was excited to get my first piece of the avionics - the pitot tube.
-I'm holing off on most of it until the new year and closer to needing it - but I needed the pitot to be ready for pre-cover inspection.
+I'm holding off on most of it until the new year and closer to needing it - but I needed the pitot to be ready for pre-cover inspection.

 ![alt text](https://res.cloudinary.com/tracstarr/image/upload/c_scale,w_300/v1542163384/Kitfox/11_WingWork/20181101_203350.jpg)